espressif/esp-idf/docs/en/api-reference/peripherals/can.rst

 Overview
 --------

-The ESP32's peripherals contains a CAN Controller that supports Standard Frame Format (11-bit ID) and Extended Frame Format (29-bit ID) of the CAN2.0B specification.
+The {IDF_TARGET_NAME}'s peripherals contains a CAN Controller that supports Standard Frame Format (11-bit ID) and Extended Frame Format (29-bit ID) of the CAN2.0B specification.

 .. warning::
-    The ESP32 CAN controller is not compatible with CAN FD frames and will interpret such frames as errors.
+    The {IDF_TARGET_NAME} CAN controller is not compatible with CAN FD frames and will interpret such frames as errors.

 This programming guide is split into the following sections: